Prepare for ReRAM speed! Crossbar samples SMIC chips

 The company says individual cells can be controlled by a transistor in a 1 transistor per ReRAM cell – 1T1R – arrangement.
 Transistors have size constraints.
 Alternatively, and more cost-effectively, many ReRAM cells – up to 2,000 say – can be controlled by a single transistor if each cell has an in-cell selector mechanism that can select or not select individual cells – a 1TnR scheme.

-This is done by implementing a crossbar scheme, as with 3D XPoint memory, and it is also a 3D Xpoint scheme.
+This is done by implementing a crossbar scheme similar to Intel's 3D XPoint memory.
 Up to 16 levels have been suggested as being feasible.

 The 1T1R scheme offers the lowest latency, while the 1TnR scheme has the best area density efficiency.
 We might imagine a 1T1R scheme would be used in embedded memory applications, involving caching, with the 1TnR design used in storage drives such as SSDs in formats such as M.2 or even NVDIMMs.